Concurrent Enrollment FAQ

 Concurrent enrollment, also known as "dual enrollment", is a program that allows high school students to earn college or vocational credit toward a postsecondary diploma, certificate, or degree at a Colorado college.
 The concurrent enrollment courses also count as credit toward a high school diploma.

 Concurrent enrollment courses are college courses.
-Students should understand that the amount of work necessary to succeed in dual enrollment courses may be much greater than in high school courses.
+Students should understand that the amount of work necessary to succeed in college courses may be much greater than in high school courses.

 In addition, concurrent enrollment courses become a part of a student's permanent college transcript.
 It is important to do well in these courses to realize all the benefits of concurrent enrollment.

-The concurrent enrollment program is an opportunity to take challenging courses and accelerate education opportunities.
-Students who successfully complete dual enrollment courses will save time toward their college degree and save money with a low college tuition rate and textbooks.
+The concurrent enrollment program is an opportunity to take college courses and accelerate education opportunities.
+Students who successfully complete concurrent enrollment (dual enrollment) courses will save time and money toward their college degree and/or certificate.

-Students should check with their high school guidance counselor or school district office prior to enrolling in dual enrollment courses
+Students should obtain approval from their high school guidance counselor or school district office prior to enrolling in concurrent enrollment (dual enrollment) courses.

-Students and parents must attend the orientation/pre-registration or meet with a CMC student services counselor about the CEPA classes offered.
-At that time, registration materials are distributed and the procedures are explained.
+Students and parents must attend the orientation/pre-registration or meet with a CMC student services counselor about the concurrent enrollment (dual enrollment) classes offered.

 Your local school district will be responsible for paying the tuition to CMC for students who are approved to participate in the concurrent enrollment program.